Earth-Hominid/Seeds-Inventory-Catalog/README.md

 An inventory management application for an online seed store.

-Click here for the (live demo)[https://pure-brushlands-30098.herokuapp.com/catalog].
+Click here for the [live demo](https://pure-brushlands-30098.herokuapp.com/catalog).

 ## Description